Tasplan MySuperInformation shown is for the balanced option.

 Benchmark investment information - how performance is measured

 To ensure comparability for consumers, the RateCity superannuation comparison is based on the asset allocation of each of the MySuper/Pension products, irrespective of the name of the investment option.
 This methodology allows consumers to compare products on a like for like basis and removes any ambiguities associated with the name of the investment option.
 For example, an investment option may be classified as growth, however its asset allocation may in fact mean it should be classified as high growth.
 By using the asset allocation as the dominant identifier, we believe this provides the most robust framework for consumers to compare funds and recognise that this is a consistent approach to that of SuperRatings methodology.

 What the researchers say

-Fees associated with this product are rated as good across all assessed account balances.
-The Member Administration fee is capped at $500 p.a., which benefits members with larger account balances.
+Fees for the rated Tasplan OnTrack Sustain option are lower than the industry average across all assessed account balances, with the Member Administration fee capped at $500 p.a.
 No commissions are paid to financial advisers.
 However, transaction fees apply for switches, contribution splitting and withdrawals.

-Tasplan provides eligible MySuper members with age-based Basic Cover for Death & TPD upon joining.
+Age-based Basic Cover for Death & TPD are provided to eligible members upon joining, excluding Tasmanian government employees and former RBF Accumulation Scheme members who are insured under separate insurance arrangements.
 Members can also apply to increase their cover and add optional Income Protection insurance.

-Members are offered general advice for free, however can obtain personal advice from a qualified financial planner on a fee for service basis.
-Tasplan's new look website offers interactive features, which include improved fact sheets, calculators, and educational material such as 'Women & Super' video podcasts assisting members in their engagement.
+Members can access fee for service financial planning through Quadrant First in Tasmania and Link Advice in other states, as well as free health and well-being seminars.
+Tasplan's new look website offers interactive features, which contain improved fact sheets, calculators, and educational material such as 'Women & Super' video podcasts assisting members in their engagement.